google/oss-fuzz/docs/advanced-topics/fuzz_introspector.md

 There are some differences in build environment for Fuzz Introspector builds in comparison to e.g. ASAN or code coverage builds.
-The reason is that Fuzz Introspector relies on various compile-time tooling to do its analysis.
+The reason is that Fuzz Introspector relies on certain compile-time tools to do its analysis.
 This compile time tooling differs between languages, namely:
 - For C/C++, Fuzz Introspector relies on [LLVM LTO](https://llvm.org/docs/LinkTimeOptimization.html) and [LLVM Gold](https://llvm.org/docs/GoldPlugin.html)
 - For Python, Fuzz Introspector relies on a modified [PyCG](https://github.com/vitsalis/PyCG)